Sam1-2/HausZero-project/README.md

 # presentation-documentation

-This GitHub repo includes the presesntation, technical documentation and EAGLE project of the customized motion sensor.
+This GitHub repo includes the presesntation, technical documentation of the BOSCH HW challenge and EAGLE project of the customized motion sensor.